-We’ve been to Tasmania twice, in 2008 and 2018.
+We’ve been to Tasmania three times, first in 2008, and then in 2018 and 2019.
 We should have been more often, because its great there, but we kept going to NZ.
-Its pretty much the only place in Australia where you get pointy mountains, many of them rugged, with boulder and scree fields to traverse (I love boulder hopping!).
+Its pretty much the only place in Australia where you get pointy mountains, many of them rugged with extensive boulder fields to traverse (I love boulder hopping!).
 They are not particularly high, (Mt Ossa at 1617m is the highest), but there are numerous peaks over 1,100m, and there’s in fact a two volume guide book and website dedicated to the 158 peaks that are over that height, and at least 150m above the surrounding area.
 The coastal scenery includes lovely beaches and in some places huge sea cliffs, like those pictured below on Bruny Island (visited on a cruise, which is cheating).

 The south-west is a World Heritage Wilderness Area, some of it very remote.
 The famous Overland Track, in Lake St Clair-Cradle Mountain National Park, passes through another fairly remote area in the centre of Tasmania; it’s a roughly 5-6 day (65-80 km) walk, although some dude did it in 7 hours 26 minutes; what a dude!
 Much of the rest of the island, which is not that big, can be accessed by road.
 (Tasmania is about half the size of England).